Drivers can save $859/yr* by comparing car insurance

 #9 – Nebraska

-The Cornhusker State, which has some of the lowest insurance rates in the country, comes in at number 9 on this list, with two ratings that are not-so-good and one that is somewhere between horrible and medium-grade, like a poorly cut piece of pork tenderloin.
+The Cornhusker State, which has some of the lowest insurance rates in the country (as low as $173 a month), comes in at number nine on this list, with two ratings that are not-so-good and one that is somewhere between horrible and medium-grade, like a poorly cut piece of pork tenderloin.
 What are those ranks?

 Its best rating is percentage share change.
 For an average day in America, Nebraska held a 0.6 percent share of the total fatal crashes.
 For a daylight saving time switch, that percentage share rose just 0.1 for 0.7.